-- Turning our economic vision into a reality for Maidstone and achieving our growth ambitions, requires a clear strategy and set of actions to deliver the strategic objectives and create the right conditions for economic growth.
-We will achieve this through focusing on the following five priorities.
+- 5.6 Turning our economic vision into a reality for Maidstone and achieving our growth ambitions, requires a clear strategy and set of actions to deliver the strategic objectives and create the right conditions for economic growth.
+We will achieve this through focusing on the following five priorities and the actions required to deliver them.

 - A. Retaining and Attracting Investment

 - B. Stimulating Entrepreneurship

-- C. Enhancing the Town Centre
+- C. Enhancing Maidstone Town Centre

 - D. Meeting the Skills Needs

 - E. Improving the Infrastructure

-- This strategy needs to be taken forward by all partners involved in delivering the economic agenda in Maidstone.
+- 5.7 This strategy needs to be taken forward by all partners involved in delivering the economic agenda in Maidstone.
 This includes the borough and county councils, agencies such as Job Centre Plus, the schools, colleges and universities and, most importantly, the business community.
-It is our businesses that will ultimately deliver economic growth and it is our role to support them by creating the conditions for them to flourish.
+It is our businesses that will ultimately deliver economic growth and it is our role to support them by creating the right conditions for them to flourish.

-- 5.3 The business community in Maidstone is developing a strong voice through the Maidstone Economic Business Partnership (MEBP) and there is a clear desire to make things happen.
+- 5.8 The business community in Maidstone is developing a strong voice through the Maidstone Economic Business Partnership (MEBP).
+This is an industry led business partnership facilitated by Maidstone Borough Council.
+There is a clear desire from MEBP members to make things happen and demonstrate that Maidstone is "open for business".
 The potential for Maidstone to benefit from the recent upturn in the economy is clearly recognised by businesses who are advocating that Maidstone Borough Council takes an active role in promoting economic growth.

-A. Retaining and Attracting Investment
+A.Retaining and Attracting Investment

-We will support existing businesses to develop and grow and also work to attract new employers to the borough, creating job opportunities for all residents in a range of sectors, with special regard to those that are high growth, growing the economy through exports, and in the knowledge economy.
+5.9 We will support existing businesses to develop and grow and also work to attract new employers to the borough, creating job opportunities for all residents in a range of sectors, with special regard to those that are high growth, growing the economy through exports, and in the knowledge economy.
+The work set out in Section 4 Maidstone's Growth Potential regarding the Visitor Economy, Destination Management Plan and Cultural Strategy will be important factors in achieving this priority.

-Global competition and competition from neighbouring towns will increase in the years to come.
+- 5.10 Global competition and competition from neighbouring towns will increase in the years to come.
 Ashford Borough Council and the local authorities in Thames Gateway Kent have put forward ambitious growth plans, with many new homes and jobs planned.
-We need to continue to invest in infrastructure, skills and business support in Maidstone to provide an attractive offer to new and existing businesses.

-An important part of this is ensuring that the planning framework enables a pipeline of quality office, industrial and warehousing accommodation to come forward in locations that are attractive to modern business.
-This includes sites in the town centre, on the edge of town adjacent to the motorway and in rural service centres.
+We need to continue to invest in infrastructure, skills and business support in Maidstone to provide an attractive offer to new and existing businesses. - 5.11 An important part of this is ensuring that the planning framework enables a pipeline of quality office, industrial and warehousing accommodation to come forward in locations that are attractive to modern business.
+This includes sites in Maidstone town centre, on the edge of town adjacent to the motorway and in rural service centres.
 (See Section 6 Locations for Growth).